Connect2Canada Logo

 A Strong Partnership

 The United States and Canada share a trillion dollar trade and investment relationship.
 This economic partnership between the U.S. and Canada supports millions of jobs in both countries through direct foreign investment, cross-border trade, and our integrated economies.
-Canada buys more from the U.S. than any other country by a wide margin.
+Canada imports more from the U.S. than any other country by a wide margin.
 In fact, Canada buys over two times more goods from the U.S. than China.

 Nearly half of the goods the U.S. buys from Canada are raw materials used by American manufacturers, contributing to jobs in the U.S. and to North American competitiveness.
 Similarly, our companies buy from U.S. sources to make Canadian products.
-In short, the Canada-U.S. trade relationship is built on longstanding binational supply chains, whereby roughly 80% of Canadian exports to the United States are incorporated into U.S. supply chains.
+In short, the Canada-U.S. trade relationship is built on longstanding binational supply chains, whereby roughly 70% of Canadian exports to the United States are incorporated into U.S. supply chains.

 In agriculture too, sophisticated cross-border supply chains exist for many of the products Canadians and Americans buy in their grocery stores or restaurants.
 For example, the lettuce on a hamburger may be from one country, the tomato another, and the beef and bun may even be from both.
 These high-quality and safe food products are feeding American families.

-In 2022, Canada was the number one market for 33 U.S. states.
+In 2023, Canada was the number one market for 35 U.S. states.
 Find out about Canada’s relationship and importance to your state by checking out the State Trade Fact Sheets.
 This collection highlights the importance of Canada’s trade relationship with all 50 states.

 Trade Policy